 - Step backward into the lunge for reverse lunge.
 This version might be easier on your knees.

-- Do a bicep curl with dumbbells while you lunge to work your upper body while you strengthen your legs.
+- Add a dumbbell bicep curl to your lunges to work your upper body while you strengthen your legs.

-- Do this walking forward lunge workout to further challenge your balance.
+- Try walking forward lunges to further challenge your balance.

-- Change it up with side lunges so you can work your lower body muscles in a different way than you normally do.
+- Change directions and try side lunges to work different muscles in your lower body.
 Find out the correct way to do a side lunge here.

-Injury prevention: Even though lunges are one of the best ways to work your lower body, some people tend to avoid lunges because it can put too much strain on the knees.
-If you feel pain, Tim recommends you take smaller steps as you lunge.
-"Reducing the range of motion will still develop good strength and alignment," Tim says.
-Slowly increase your lunge distance as your pain gets better.
-Some people also find that doing a reverse lunge instead of a forward lunge also helps reduce knee strain.
+Even though lunges are one of the best ways to work your lower body, some people tend to avoid them because this exercise can put too much strain on the knees.
+If you feel pain, decrease the range of motion and take smaller steps.
+Slowly increase your lunge distance as your legs get stronger.
+Some people also find that reverse lunges or walking lunges to be kinder to their knees.